 But Victor brings it back to life!
 Boo!
 Paul is horrified and steps up his attempts to convince Elizabeth to leave.
 Meanwhile, Justine tries to force Victor to marry her.
 He refuses, and she threatens to reveal his secrets.
 That night, she investigates the lab and Victor locks her in with the Monster, which kills her.
 Victor marries Elizabeth, the Monster escapes, Victor confronts his creation and shoots it.
 The Monster falls through a skylight into a vat of acid in Victor’s lab.
 Victor is arrested for the murder of Justine.

 Back in prison, Victor pleads with the priest, telling him that Justine’s death was not his doing.
 The priest is unsympathetic.
-Paul arrives, and Victor pleads with him to explain about the Monster.
+Paul arrives, and Victor begs him to explain about the Monster.
 Paul does not do so.
 He leaves with the now-safe Elizabeth and Victor is taken to the guillotine .

 The main part of the movie in flashback form works pretty well.
 It’s not the best plot, but not the worst.
 It has two interesting points which shape the future of the Hammer Frankensteins.
 Firstly, it is unclear whether Victor is amoral or genuinely malicious.
 Paul seems to believe – at least at first - that Victor can be talked out of the error of his ways.
 Certainly, Victor’s relationship to his creation seems more uncaring than actively evil.
 On the other hand, his willful murders of Bernstein and Justine and his repeated betrayals of Elizabeth (both in terms of cheating on her and of putting her at risk) suggest a genuine malice.
 Cushing plays up this ambiguity wonderfully, his acting suggesting that there are many more things going on in his warped genius brain than we are privileged to know about.

 These two issues – interesting Maker, boring Monster – set the course for the remainder of the Hammer Frankensteins.
-Unlike the Universal Frankensteins, which follow the Monster, the Hammer films follow the more complex figure of Victor Frankenstein, the sometimes evil, sometimes amoral, sometimes even sympathetic monster-maker and ladies’ man.
+Unlike the Universal Frankensteins, which follow the Monster, the Hammer films follow the more complex figure of Victor Frankenstein the -- sometimes evil, sometimes amoral, sometimes even sympathetic -- monster-maker and ladies’ man.
 Following the adventures of Victor Frankenstein, Victorian villain gives the Hammer Frankensteins a variety that the later Universal Frankensteins lack with their repeated formula of ‘Monster wakes and knocks over some stuff’.

 But wait, didn’t I say that the movie doesn’t make much sense?
 Yes.
 While the main story is more or less solid, the framing story makes the main story nonsensical.
 The entire conceit is that if Victor can convince the priest that he tells the truth, then he escapes execution.
 In fact, Victor basically admits to murdering Justine by means of locking her in with the Monster.
 What’s more, he admits to the murder of Dr Bernstein.
 It’s hard to imagine a Nineteenth Century court (or even a modern court in many jurisdictions) failing to judge the murder of a distinguished professor much, much more harshly than the murder of a housemaid.